ahmetulucay/java-works-2/README.md

 # JAVA-WORKS-2

+java from the beginnning

 if - else

-while - do loops
+while - do, for loops

-for loops

 break and continue

+hashmaps

 functions

+inheritance

+polymorphism

+etc.